-- a) A minimum period of three years have elapsed since they returned a positive result; - b) The individual is subjected to a drugs and alcohol test, with negative results, before resuming safety-critical tasks; and - c) For a period, they are subjected to an individually tailored regime of unannounced testing.
+- a) A minimum period of five years have elapsed since they returned a positive result; - b) The individual is subjected to a drugs and alcohol test, with negative results, before resuming safety-critical tasks; and - c) For a period, they are subjected to an individually tailored regime of unannounced testing.

-G 4.4.2 This requirement helps transport operators control the risk of employing individuals with an increased probability of future drug or alcohol misuse.
+G 4.4.2 This requirement helps transport operators avoid introducing risks for safety-critical tasks by recruiting individuals with an employment or health record that demonstrates an increased probability of future drug or alcohol misuse through the individual's prior conduct within the preceding five years.